UniMath/agda-unimath/src/metric-spaces/equality-of-premetric-spaces.lagda.md

   {l1 l2 : Level} (A B : Premetric-Space l1 l2)
   where

-  equiv-isometry-eq-Premetric-Space :
+  equiv-isometric-eq-Premetric-Space :
-    (A ＝ B) ≃ isometry-eq-Premetric-Space A B equiv-isometry-eq-Premetric-Space =
+    (A ＝ B) ≃ isometric-eq-Premetric-Space A B equiv-isometric-eq-Premetric-Space =
     ( equiv-tot (equiv-is-isometry-map-eq-tr-Premetric-Space A B)) ∘e
     ( equiv-eq-tr-Premetric-Space A B)

-  eq-isometry-eq-Premetric-Space :
+  eq-isometric-eq-Premetric-Space :
-    isometry-eq-Premetric-Space A B → A ＝ B eq-isometry-eq-Premetric-Space =
+    isometric-eq-Premetric-Space A B → A ＝ B eq-isometric-eq-Premetric-Space =
-    map-inv-equiv equiv-isometry-eq-Premetric-Space
+    map-inv-equiv equiv-isometric-eq-Premetric-Space
 ```

 ### Isometric equality of premetric spaces is torsorial